jaanga/terrain/contents.md

 Methods, tools, data and demos to create lively 3D cartography - faster and more easily than ever before

-It's all more than can fit in a single GitHub repository, so here is ann annotated table of contents:
+It's all more than can fit in a single GitHub repository, so here is an annotated table of contents:

 ## Jaanga Terrain
 Repository: [Terrain]( https://github.com/jaanga/terrain/ )

-* Overview, main wiki and primary issues page all maintained in this reposotory
+* Overview, main wiki and primary issues page all maintained in this repository
 * Heightmaps with elevation data for TMS zoom levels 0-7, 16K PNG files with 165 MB of files
 * Methodology and tools for fast easy access to elevation data for zoom levels 8 to 18
 * Covers every part of the world that [OSM]( http://www.openstreetmap.org/ ) covers - matches [Slippy Map]( http://wiki.openstreetmap.org/wiki/Slippy_Map )